src-d/guide/talent/job-descriptions/applications.md

 ## Engineering at source{d}

- - Engineering consists of five different teams, that represent the architecture of our product:
+Engineering consists of five different teams that represent the architecture of our product:

 - Applications (Scala, Go and Python and Frontend tools): Builds CLI/Web applications based on ML research.
 - Machine Learning (C++ and Python): R&D of machine learning on source code.